dalennod/dalennod/README.md

 # Dalennod

 Dalennod is a bookmark manager written using Go.
-It aims to be different from other projects by giving users a place to log reasonings or notes about a website they are bookmarking, so they can come back to a bookmark in the future with ease.
+It gives users a place to log notes about a website they are bookmarking, so they can come back to a bookmark in the future with ease.

 ### Usage:
 - Web Interface